Stop-as-yield

-"Idaho Stop" laws in the United States as of May 2023:
+"Idaho Stop" laws in the United States as of May 2026:

-The Idaho stop is the common name for laws that allow bicyclists to treat a stop sign as a yield sign, and a red light as a stop sign.
-It first became law in Idaho in 1982, but was not adopted elsewhere until Delaware adopted a limited stop-as-yield law, the "Delaware Yield", in 2017.
-Arkansas was the second US state to legalize both stop-as-yield and red-light-as-stop in April 2019.
-Studies in Delaware and Idaho have shown significant decreases in crashes at stop-controlled intersections.
+Stop-as-yield laws allow bicyclists to treat a stop sign as a yield sign.
+Similarly, red-light-as-stop laws let bicyclists treat a red light as a stop sign, although often with significant limitations.
+The first such law passed in Idaho in 1982, the source of the term "Idaho stop"; it was not emulated elsewhere until Delaware adopted a limited stop-as-yield law, the Delaware Yield, in 2017. in April 2019, Arkansas became the second US state to legalize both stop-as-yield and red-light-as-stop.
 In France and Belgium, some intersections use red-light-as-yield signs.

-These exceptions for bicyclists respond to the fact that traffic light sensors may not recognize cyclists.
+These exceptions for bicyclists are intended to address multiple issues, including traffic light sensors that may not recognize cyclists.
 Similar laws also encourage riders to take safer low-traffic streets instead of faster high-traffic roads.
+Studies in Delaware and Idaho have shown significant decreases in crashes at stop-controlled intersections.